What Is a Heat Transfer Film Manufacturer?

 Pros

-- Ultra-thin for premium feel
+- Ultra-thin for a premium, soft hand feel

-- Multi-fabric compatibility
+- Multi-fabric compatibility including heat-sensitive materials

-- Low-temperature curing
+- Low-temperature curing option (Hotmark Revolution)

 Cons

-- Premium pricing
+- Premium pricing relative to Asian manufacturers

-- Requires precise technique
+- Requires precise temperature and pressure technique

 Performance Ratings